Cvrane/ChartReader/README.md

 ![](images/LabelDetectionExample.gif)

+### X-text
+1. Filter the text boxes which are below the x-labels
+2. Run a sweeping line from x-axis to the bottom of the image, and check when the sweeping line intersects with the maximum number of text boxes.
+3. This maximum intersection gives all the bounding boxes for all the x-text.

 ### Y-labels:
-1. Run a sweeping line in the reverse direction, i.e., y-axis and start moving towards the left.
-Stop when the line has all white pixels (This makes sure you have crossed the ticks)
-2. Process the image with the following steps:

-    a.
-Convert to binary image (black and white), using OTSU threshold

-    b.
-Use a rectangle kernel of (1, 15) and apply morphological operations

-    c.
-Use a rectangle kernel of (5, 1) and apply morphological operations

-    d.
-Run a contour detection using opencv and get the bounding rectangles
+1. Filter the text boxes which are to the left of y-axis.
-3. Run a sweeping line from y-axis and start moving towards the left, and check when the sweeping line intersects with the maximum number of text boxes.
+2. Run a sweeping line from y-axis and start moving towards the left, and check when the sweeping line intersects with the maximum number of text boxes.
-4. Whiten the image and keep only these text boxes where there was maximum intersection.
-5. Run tesseract to detect only numeric values.
+3. Keep only these text boxes where there was maximum intersection, and use python regex to detect only numeric values.

-### Y-axis text:
+### Y-text:
-1. Pick the whitened image above, and whiten the bounding boxes for the numeric y-labels detected above.
-2. Rotate the image by 90 degree, since the text on y-axis would be vertical.
-3. Run tesseract to get the text
+1. Filter the text boxes which are to the left of y-axis.
+2. Pick the remaining text which are not classified as y-labels as y-text

 <h3 align="center">
   <img src="images/LabelDetectionExample1.png" width="800">
 </h3>

+### Legend detection
+1. Filter the text boxes that are above the x-axis, and to the right of y-axis.
+2. Clean the text to remove 'I'.
+These are obtained since error bars in the charts are detected as 'I' by AWS Rekognition OCR API(s).
+3. Use an appropriate regex to disregard the numerical values.
+These are mostly the ones which are there on top of the bars to denote the bar value.
+4. Now merge the remaining text boxes (with x-value threshold of 10) to make sure all the multi-word legends are part of a single bounding box.
+5. Since legends can be grouped horizontally or vertically, we need to run two sweeping lines to detect legends.
+6. Run a sweeping line from y-axis and start moving towards the right, and check when the sweeping line intersects with the maximum number of text boxes.
+7. Continue Step 6 with a sweeping line from x-axis and moving to top of the image and check when the sweeping line intersects with maximum number of text boxes.
+8. This maximum intersection gives the bounding boxes for all the legends.

-## Label detection/finalization
+## Label (and legend) detection/finalization
 For each bounding rectangle obtained, it is checked whether there is a text box to the immediate right of the rectangle.

 ### Legend text: